sebastiancostiug/common/README.md

 ---

-It contains a Singleton trait and a Collectioon class similar to Laravel collection
+It contains

+Collection Class similar to Laravel's
+Component Class inspired by Yii2
+Fileloader Class simplified from Laravel's
+Filesystem Class simplified from Laravel's
+Singleton Trait
+Translator Class simplified from Laravel's